Hmtgit7/video-progress-tracker/Deployment.md

 1. Check the GitHub repository issues: https://github.com/Hmtgit7/video-progress-tracker/issues
 2. Create a new issue with detailed information about your problem
 3. Include logs, error messages, and environment details

+## Recommended Improvements
+While your application meets all the requirements, here are a few minor enhancements that could make it even better:

+1. Analytics Dashboard: Add a dashboard showing users' viewing patterns and habits.
+2. Offline Support: Implement local caching of progress data to handle temporary network issues.
+3. Recommendation Engine: Suggest videos based on viewing history and completion status.
+4. Progress Milestones: Add celebrations or rewards for hitting certain progress milestones.